Conservación Patagónica: Building Public Access

-The park headquarters—the central area where visitors come to eat, sleep, gather, and learn, where employees live and train, and where the surrounding community gathers—represent the heart of the future Patagonia National Park.
-Architecture serves as a tool for social change: the aesthetic quality of park infrastructure conveys the cultural value of nature.
-Historic Patagonian buildings provide with a vernacular architectural vocabulary tied to the region's history.
-These durable, solid, well-insulated buildings will require minimal upkeep and uses local materials whenever possible: stone quarried on site and recycled wood.
-In addition, an innovative renewable energy system, composed of solar, wind, and mini-hydro generation facilities, will make the park the world's first energy-independent park and minimize its carbon footprint.
+The park headquarters—the central area where visitors come to eat, sleep, gather, and learn, where employees live and train, and where the surrounding community gathers—are intended to be the center of the future Patagonia National Park.
+The architecture is designed to convey the cultural value of nature.
+Historic Patagonian buildings provide a vernacular architectural vocabulary tied to the region's history.
+These buildings are designed to be durable, solid, and well-insulated to require minimal upkeep, and use local materials such as stone quarried on site and recycled wood.
+In addition, a renewable energy system, composed of solar, wind, and mini-hydro generation facilities, is intended to make the park one of the first energy-independent parks and minimize its carbon footprint.

 Engaging Communities

 From the start of the project, CP has been developing collaborations with neighboring communities in order expand local visits to the park, to include area residents in employment opportunities, and to facilitate the development of a successful eco-tourism economy to the region as the park grows.
 Through engaging children and other members of the local community, the park will inspire awareness and dedication to conservation.
 Conservación Patagónica has offered jobs to all former gauchos and developed programs to retrain them as park rangers and conservation workers.
 A school outreach program brings local children into the park to learn about endangered species such as the huemul deer, and the potential community benefits of conservation.
 Conservación Patagónica host the annual Huemul Festival and hike, in which our neighbors hike through the Tamango Reserve into Valle Chacabuco.
 Huemul scholarships have allowed more than fifty students to continue their studies.